llvm/llvm-project/llvm/docs/LangRef.rst

 Semantics:
 """"""""""
-If both operands are NaNs, returns qNaN.
+If both operands are NaNs (including sNaN), returns qNaN.
+If one operand is NaN (including sNaN) and another operand is a number, return the number.
 Otherwise returns the lesser of the two arguments. -0.0 is considered to be less than +0.0 for this intrinsic.

-Note that these are the semantics specified in IEEE 754-2019.
+Note that these are the semantics of minimumNumber specified in IEEE 754-2019.

 .. _i_maximumnum: